Alaska's Fiddling Poet

 umbrella of Nomadic Productions.

-2017-2021, Ridgeway Press of Roseville, Michigan published eight of Ken's books.
+2017-2021, Ridgeway Press of Michigan published an eight-volume series of Ken's books.
 It's a special project.

 Below, a pair of 8 1/2-minute video samplers featuring eight acts from his 2016 and 2017 Manhattan to Moose Pass roots